Biden heads to Mideast jittery about Iranian nuclear program

 Also looming over the Saudi visit is the president’s strained relationship with the crown prince.

-As a White House candidate, Biden said he would look to make the kingdom a “pariah” nation over its human rights abuses.
+As a White House candidate, Biden, a Democrat, said he would look to make the kingdom a “pariah” nation over its human rights abuses.
 The relationship was further strained when Biden last year approved the release of a U.S. intelligence report that determined that MBS likely approved the 2018 killing of U.S.-based journalist Jamal Khashoggi.

 Another factor in seeking a détente in the Saudi relationship is growing concern in the administration that the Saudis could move closer to China and Russia amid strains with the United States.